 Don’t put yourself in compromising situations

 Simply put, avoid getting yourself into trouble.
 Don’t make impulsive decisions that can potentially have lasting negative consequences.
 Our industry can be so fickle and unforgiving.
 Avoid ending up in situations that can permanently affect your career as a whole.
 Our industry is a very small world and your reputation often carries more weight than your resume.
 Don’t make the mistake of letting a temporary lapse in judgement be the reason you don’t succeed.
 No matter what you’re going through, don’t seek temporary comfort through reckless means.
 The long term consequences almost always outweigh the short term benefit.
+Avoiding substance abuse and addiction is something that one should keep in mind and in case there is a problem they can go to an alcohol rehab center to get help.

 Have friends outside of the industry